 UniMentors are not expected to be academic tutors.
 The amount of time it takes to help mentees can vary, but most UniMentors say they spend less than one hour per week.

-Step 1 – Visit the UniMentor site and select +ENROL > Submit > Ok
+Step 1 – Visit our UniMentor site and join it by clicking these prompts +ENROL > Submit > OK

 Once a student has completed Unimentor training they are able to create a profile on the UniMentor site.